8 Best Restaurant Table Management Software 2026 (Reviewed)

 The best table management software for most restaurants is Resos because it combines visual floor plans, real-time table tracking, and reservation management in one affordable platform starting with a free tier.
 For high-volume restaurants needing advanced pacing controls, OpenTable offers more sophisticated tools despite higher costs.
+We tested all 8 table management platforms below, comparing floor plans, pacing controls, and pricing.

 Key takeaways